 Some clients are beginning new careers and looking for opportunities to enter the job market, while other clients are mid-career professionals looking to continue their careers while better protecting their mental health.

 For clients beginning their careers, Career Services may begin by helping them identify their strengths and interests though tools such as the Strong Interest Inventory.
 Results of these assessments may help clients select a career path and establish a series of smaller steps to help them achieve a longer-term career goal.
 Group and individual sessions may focus on topics like cultivating early professionalism, developing a portfolio, managing relationships with coworkers and supervisors, and setting appropriate financial expectations and budgeting goals for the early career phase.

 For mid-career professionals, Career Services may be more focused on helping clients improve work-life balance, combat burn-out or boredom, or address specific challenges like public speaking, communicating with supervisors, or asking for accommodations when needed.

 Some clients may not require or desire additional education or current employment.
 There are opportunities for these clients to engage with the community in meaningful ways.
 The vocational services team can guide these individuals toward volunteer opportunities or participation with social or civic groups that will allow them to continue to meet new people, learn new skills or pursue new interests, contribute to the community and be valued for their contributions.

 Outpatient Vocational Services

-Vocational serivces is available as a stand-alone outpatient program to graduates of Skyland Trail.
+Vocational serivces is available as a stand-alone virtual outpatient program to graduates of Skyland Trail.
 Some individuals may need additional time to work toward career goals with support from career services counselors.
 Others may need a career "booster" after a period of time or extra support while navigating a career transition.
-Vocational services are available for a monthly fee to help clients continue making progress toward the goals they established while in intensive services or to make adjustments to their career plans.
+Virtual vocational services are available for a monthly fee to help clients continue making progress toward the goals they established while in intensive services or to make adjustments to their career plans.